Rachael Thomas

-Early life and career
+Early life and education

-Harder grew up on a small horse farm in Kathyrn, Alberta, where she was the third of five children.
+Harder was born in Calgary, Alberta and grew up on a small horse farm in Kathyrn, Alberta, where she was the third of five children.
 When she was nine years old, she planned a dog kennel business with her parents.
 Harder engaged in humanitarian work in Mexican orphanages and African health clinics and schools.
-She graduated from Briercrest College and Seminary in Saskatchewan and was named its young alumnus of the year in 2012.
-Harder then moved back to Alberta to attend the University of Lethbridge, where she graduated with a Bachelor of Education and Bachelor of Social Sciences.
+She graduated from Briercrest College and Seminary in Saskatchewan, and was named its young alumnus of the year in 2012.
+Harder then moved back to Alberta to attend the University of Lethbridge, where she graduated with a Bachelor of Education and Bachelor of Social Science.

 Harder worked as a youth and young adult consultant and published a paper on emerging trends for young Canadians.
 The report, Hemorrhaging faith: Why and when Canadian young adults are leaving, staying and returning to church was commissioned by the Evangelical Fellowship of Canada and was published in 2012 by Harder and her four co-authors.
 Using 72 interviews and almost 3,000 survey responses, it studied how and why younger Canadians aged 18–34 were increasingly leaving the church.
 A review of the report by Kelvin F. Mutter, an associate professor at McMaster Divinity College, praised it as "a sound piece of research" and "a vital resource for anyone interested in ministering with youth and young adults".
 Mutter also gave minor criticisms of the report for being largely limited to description and analysis instead of solutions, and not devoting more time to early childhood and family spiritual practices because of its scope being limited to young adults.